Trees & Vegetation

 - planting setbacks for Plantation Forestry and Shelterbelt Planting.

-The provisions outlined in this brochure are from the Horowhenua District Plan as at June 2014.
-These provisions may change and, as such, should only be used as a guide.
+The provisions in the ‘Trees and Your Rights’ brochure come from the Horowhenua District Plan (as at June 2014).
+These provisions may change and, as such, should be a guide only.

 Trees and Your Rights Brochure(PDF, 216KB)